Visiting Pura Gunung Kawi Temple in Bali

 As with visiting any other temple in Bali, proper attire comprising a sarong cloth with a sash around the waist is required to enter Pura Gunug Kawi.

 A cloth rental is included in the entrance fee, which you will be able to obtain at the ticket window.
 There are also several stalls selling all kinds of shawl pieces to view and purchase as you make your way down into the valley.

 Even though the walk to reach Pura Gunung Kawi temple can be physically demanding, don’t let this intimidate you or put you off in any way.

 What I suggest is to arrive here real early in the morning or an hour before sunset.
 In this way, you miss the crowds and the heat of the intense Indonesian sun.
-There is better lights too during these times.
+The light is better too during these times.

 Walking up and down those steps surrounded by the spectacular beauty of the rice terraces, alongside towering palm trees and in the shadow of centuries old, culturally significant temples in Bali; I was left completely in wonder.

 And I have no doubt that you will be left feeling inspired too.